-I live in Melbourne, Australia and work in digital strategy: primarily social media policy, governance and training, but also mobile web policy and strategy.
-Previously, I was known as a writer, editor and academic.
-I was recognised for my work on the novelist J.G.
-Ballard; as an architecture critic; as a film critic specialising in short film and animation; and as an expert on the strange world of micronations.
+Once, I made my living as a writer, editor and academic.
+I became known for my work on the novelist J.G.
+Ballard; as an architecture critic; as a film critic specialising in short film and animation; as a travel writer; and as an expert on the strange world of micronations.
 Then the world changed.
 Now, I work in digital strategy.
 I design and write social media policy.
 I advise on website curation.
 I design mobile web strategy.
 I still write the occasional article…

-In 2002 I started as an editor at Lonely Planet Publications.
-In 2004 I became a travel writer for the company.
-Besides writing guidebooks to real nations, I co-wrote Micronations: the Lonely Planet Guide to Home-made Nations, published in 2006.
-In 2007 I visited Sealand, the most infamous and inaccessible micronation of all.
-To this day, I still get asked to give interviews on micronations.
+In 2002, I started as an editor at Lonely Planet Publications.
+In 2004, I became a Lonely Planet travel writer, co-writing guidebooks to real nations as well as Micronations: the Lonely Planet Guide to Home-made Nations.
+In 2007, I visited Sealand, the most infamous and inaccessible micronation of all.

-In 2008 I completed my PhD on Ballard.
-I graduated as a Doctor of Philosophy in 2009, and commenced work as a lecturer, tutor and researcher in cultural studies, architecture and digital media at various universities.
-My academic publications included five journal articles, two reviews, four book chapters, and co-editorship of two books and one special journal edition.
+In 2008, I completed my doctorate on Ballard, graduating with a PhD in 2009.
+I’ve taught in cultural studies, architecture and digital media.
+My academic publications include five journal articles, two reviews, four book chapters and co-editorship of two books and one journal.

-My personal presence on social media includes my main Twitter account, which has close to 7,000 followers, and another Twitter account purely related to research into social media.
-I have the obligatory LinkedIn professional profile.
-I have an academia.edu account that houses all of my published academic writing.
-I also maintain Tumblr, Instagram, Vine and Twitter accounts linked to an overarching project, Applied Ballardianism – my ‘memoir from a parallel universe’.
-I curate another Tumblr, Social Dead Zone, which explores the dark side of social media, especially what happens to online identities when people die.
+My personal Twitter account posts items mainly of a Ballardian nature.
+I’ve got Tumblr, Instagram, Vine and Twitter accounts linked to an overarching project, Applied Ballardianism – my ‘memoir from a parallel universe’.
+I curate another Tumblr, Social Dead Zone, about what happens to online identities when people die.